AdvProgGroup2/CSUI-Parking-System/README.txt

 	c.
 Go to ‘Project Facets’ and click the ‘Runtimes’ tab
 	d.
 Tick the ‘Apache Tomcat v8.0’.
 If there are no such thing, click new, select the ‘Apache Tomcat v8.0’ and click finish.
 	e.
 Press OK.
-10. Move the ‘blabla.jar’ into the ‘WEB-INF’ directory.
+10. Move the .jar file into the ‘WEB-INF’ directory.
+(This step is just to make sure that the database can be executed in the program).
 11. Configure the JAR file on the Dynamic Web Project.
 	a.
 ‘Java Resources’ -> Libraries -> Right-click on JRE System Library
 	b.
 Choose ‘Build Path’